awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 ## Accessing the application

 The solution provides a web user interface and a REST API to allow you to integrate it in your own applications.
+If you have chosen not to deploy the Web UI you will need to use the API to interface with the solution.

-### Logging in for the first time
+### Logging in for the first time (only relevant if the Web UI is deployed)

 1. Note the _WebUIUrl_ displayed in the _Outputs_ tab for the stack.
 This is used to access the application.